Marco201604163/ModularArticulation/README.md

   <img src="https://raw.githubusercontent.com/Marco201604163/ModularArticulation/main/Images/PrintedBox.jpeg" width="360">
 </p>

-The repository as the follow organization:
+The repository as the following organization:
 - Images: This folder only has project images.
 - Master-RS485-PC: This folder has the Library needed to send commands to the microcontroller from any machine that runs Python.
 Aditionally also has an Example that explains how to send them.
 - Slave-RS485: This folder has the Library needed to carry communication and to execute the control routines on the microcontroller.
 Aditionally, it has an Example.